horacephair/horacephair.github.io/text.markdown

 <table width="80%" cellspacing="0" cellpadding="3"><tr><th>Span</th><th>Things</th><th>Place</th></tr>

 <tr><th>Friday afternoon, evening, and night</th><td><em>Arrivals</em><br />
 Join us at PlanetMF as we wait for people to arrive.
-Berr drinking on the porch, lounging on the couches, eating pizza in the backyard (weather permitting).
+Beer drinking on the porch, lounging on the couches, eating pizza in the backyard (weather permitting).
 Casual wagers may be made on the number of out-of-town guests and pizzas that have arrived by hour.
 Midnight excursion to Cartopia for the fourth meal (SE 12th & Hawthorne.
 Limited cocktail menu available. </td><td>Planet Motherfucker</td></tr>

 <tr><th>Saturday morning</th><td>Brunch &mdash; <em>multiple choice</em><br />
 assemble your party, quest for brunch!